Tehnix/master-thesis/Chapter/Purely_functional_programming.md

 : Example of a referentially transparent function in Haskell

 No matter how many times we we give the arguments `[1,2,3]` and `[4,5,6]` the result will be `[1,2,3,4,5,6]`.
-This is something that we can guarentee in the types of the Haskell code, but only something we can assume in the Python code, since it is untyped.
-Similarly, the statically type Java language would also only hold assumptions, and no guarentees, since in Java we have no way of talking about effects.
+This is something that we can guarantee in the types of the Haskell code, but only something we can assume in the Python code, since it is untyped.
+Similarly, the statically type Java language would also only hold assumptions, and no guarantees, since in Java we have no way of talking about effects.
 This is where Haskell and similar purely functional languages, which has seemed quite similar so far, diverges!

 ```{#lst:impure_haskell .haskell}
 appendList :: [a] -> [a] -> IO [a]